luyadev/luya.io/docs/guide/admin/api.md

 ## Register the API in Module

-Define the endpoint in `$apis` property in `Module.php` for the custom API like a normal NgRest API: (assuming you're defining the API inside a module)
+Define the endpoint in <class name="luya\admin\Module" prop="apis" /> property in `Module.php` for the custom API like a normal NgRest API: (assuming you're defining the API inside a module)

 ```php
 public $apis = [